HZ3519/TransformerBeta_project/README.md

 To use the model, please refer to our guide, `TransformerBeta_project/notebooks/peptide_design_local.ipynb`.
 This notebook provides a detailed walkthrough of how to generate complementary peptide binders for a given peptide epitope.
 Various functionalities are made available to aid in the generation of complementary peptides for your epitope of interest.

 ## Contribution
-Contributions to this project are always welcome!
-If you come across any bugs or issues, feel free to open an issue or submit a pull request.
-We appreciate your efforts in improving our project.
 For directly reporting bugs or issues, you can also reach out to:

 Haowen Zhao at hz362@cam.ac.uk